jmacioszek/neutrino-dev/packages/neutrino-preset-react/README.md

 ## Paths

-The `neutrino-preset-web` preset loads assets relative to the path of your application by setting Webpack's [`output.publicPath`](https://webpack.js.org/configuration/output/#output-publicpath) to `./`.
+The `neutrino-preset-web` preset loads assets relative to the path of your application by setting webpack's [`output.publicPath`](https://webpack.js.org/configuration/output/#output-publicpath) to `./`.
 If you wish to load assets instead from a CDN, or if you wish to change to an absolute path for your application, customize your build to override `output.publicPath`.
 See the [Customizing](#Customizing) section below.